2025 Fall Class Schedule

 9:00 a.m. - 11:00 a.m.

-• Coffee for the mind: A daily shot of morning inspiration through Talmud Yevamot, The Book of Tehillim, Mishnah Berurah, and Halacha-Jewish Law: The Laws of Blessings.
+Coffee for the mind: A daily shot of morning inspiration through Talmud Yevamot, the Book of Proverbs, Mishnah Berurah, and Halacha-Jewish Law: The Laws of Blessings.
+(Mon - Thurs)

 Class taught by: